the shift

 the wall coming down

-These aren’t speculative product ideas.
+These aren't speculative product ideas.
 They came from real friction.
 Frustrations I kept noticing in client work, in collaboration, in my own routines.
-The difference now is I can validate them with a working V1 in weeks, not months of pitching, fundraising, and waiting for an engineering team to become available.
+The difference now is I can validate them with a working V1 in weeks (days?), rather than months of pitching, fundraising, and relying on technical support.

 what vana taught me

-Vana is building infrastructure for data sovereignty.
-User-owned data working for the user.
-The first foundation model trained on data people actually chose to contribute.
+Vana is building infrastructure for data sovereignty; user-owned data working for the user.
+The first foundation model trained on data that people actually chose to contribute.
 I spent a year there as Creative Director.
-I’m still advising, but my focus is here now.
+I'm staying connected in an advisory role, but my focus is now on expanding the studio.

-A year inside that world, AI infrastructure, data governance, the politics of who benefits, recalibrated how I think about creative work.
-Not because I was studying it from the outside.
-Because I was inside it.
+A year inside Vana's world, AI infrastructure, data governance, the politics of who benefits, recalibrated how I think about creative work.
+Not because I was studying it from the outside, but because I was inside it.
 Helping build systems where AI serves the people who feed it, rather than the other way around.

-I keep hearing anxiety in creative circles about AI.
-Most of it feels slightly misdirected.
-The real risk isn’t replacement.
-Without human taste directing it, AI produces the statistical average of what it has been trained on.
-It needs us.
-Not to press buttons, but to decide what is worth making.
+I keep hearing anxiety in creative circles about AI, understandably.
+But most of it feels slightly misdirected.
+The real risk isn't replacement.
+Without human taste directing it, AI produces the statistical average of what it's been trained on.
+It needs us to decide what's worth making.

 When execution becomes cheap and near-instant, something else becomes scarce.
 Judgement.
 Taste.
 The ability to look at ten options and know which one feels right, and why.